 Yay, spring!
 Hey, juniors!
 How are you doing?
 I understand that this question from a college counselor can immediately prompt feelings of stress, strife, and perhaps a strong desire to run, scream, or just take a nap.
-You could even go all consumer on us and order the popular T-shirt from Amazon that says: “Don’t Ask Me About College.”
-This may be a good idea.
-It could add some clarity to your life and help you find like-minded friends who would commiserate with you.
+You could go all consumer on us and order the t-shirt popular on Amazon, “Don’t Ask Me About College.”
+This may be a good idea — it could add some clarity to your life and you could more easily find “your people,” even joining one another under the banner of misery-loves-company.
 But although authentic and truthful communication is usually helpful, in this case, the proverbial elephant would still be right there with you, hanging on your backs as the entire herd of you go together from classroom to classroom.

 Of course, I am here to make suggestions and give advice.
-My recommendation is this: go natural.
+My recommendation is this: go natural .
 I was fishing around for some ideas for you, and decided to go back, way back, all the way to ancient times.
-Natural remedies have been around forever, way longer than your future college or university, so I chose the wisdom of ages as my hunting ground.
+Natural remedies have been around forever, way longer than your future college or university, so I chose the wisdom of age as my hunting ground.
 Eureka!
 After a careful search, I found the answer right there in the backyard.
-Here’s the secret.
-If you want to address your end-of-year pains, go out and dig in the dirt!
+Here’s the secret: if you want to soothe your mid-semester pains, go out and dig in the dirt!

 This is for real.
 We know that in general, digging deeper reaps rewards, and scientists are now finding that there is a positive link between touching soil and human health.
 It seems that plowing through dirt with your hands may be a remedy for your stress.
-The answer lies with Mycobacterium vaccae, a form of bacteria found in soil that appears to stimulate neurons and increase levels of serotonin (a neurotransmitter thought to contribute to well-being and happiness).
-It’s believed, therefore, that it can decrease anxiety.
+The answer lies with Mycobacterium vaccae , a form of bacteria found in soil, which appear to stimulate neurons and increase levels of serotonin (a neurotransmitter thought to contribute to well-being and happiness), which ultimately decreases anxiety.

 A team of scientists at the Sage Colleges in Troy, New York recently revealed their test results, which were conducted on a group of mice.
 They fed one group M. vaccae on miniature peanut butter sandwiches, while the control group received none.
 The mice were then directed through a difficult maze.
 The results showed that the mice that ate the M. vaccae snack were able to move through the maze faster and with less stress than the control mice.
 It was a threefold positive result: a healthy pace, greater focus, and reduced tension!